Rally (RLY) Price Hits $0.23 on Exchanges

-Rally (CURRENCY:RLY) traded up 1.9% against the U.S. dollar during the twenty-four hour period ending at 14:00 PM E.T. on January 25th.
-Over the last seven days, Rally has traded down 27.3% against the U.S. dollar.
-Rally has a total market cap of $536.84 million and approximately $5.71 million worth of Rally was traded on exchanges in the last day.
-One Rally coin can currently be bought for $0.23 or 0.00000611 BTC on popular cryptocurrency exchanges.
+Rally (CURRENCY:RLY) traded up 1.4% against the U.S. dollar during the one day period ending at 23:00 PM Eastern on January 29th.
+One Rally coin can currently be purchased for approximately $0.23 or 0.00000593 BTC on popular cryptocurrency exchanges.
+During the last week, Rally has traded 1.8% lower against the U.S. dollar.
+Rally has a market capitalization of $540.08 million and $3.58 million worth of Rally was traded on exchanges in the last day.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.